bettercap/website/content/installation/_index.md

 pkg install golang git libpcap-dev libusb-dev
 ```

-There's a [pkg-config bug](https://github.com/bettercap/bettercap/issues/486) in termux about some hardcoded path, the fix is ugly but it works:
+There's a [golang bug](https://github.com/bettercap/bettercap/issues/486) in termux about some hardcoded path, the fix is ugly but it works:

 ```sh
 sudo su